coderforlife/pyjvm/README.md

  * buffer-object or `memoryview` to a primitive array of the same type as given by the buffer's `format` and `itemsize`

 After the built-in converters are checked, custom converters are checked as well.
-A custom converter is added with the function `J.register_converter`.
+A custom converter is added with the function `jvm.register_converter`.
 This function takes a Python `type`, a `JavaClass`, and a `callable`.
 The given `callable` takes the Python object to be converted and the `JavaClass` we would like to convert to.
 The Python object to be converted is guaranteed to be an instance of the Python `type` given to `register_converter` (which